IMD3RPY/SM-S902L_ROOT_KIT-Custom-ROMs/README.md

   If you are new to the whole rooting thing please see the file titled guide, and if you have been a super user before, the go ahead and do your thing.

+  here is the link for the G900V_OE1_Stock_Rooted_ROM.zip file:  https://goo.gl/AvzE8d